Healthcare Areas

 Understanding “how often my care was coordinated”

-In surveys conducted between October 2018 and March 2023, the HQCA asked patients who recently visited their doctor
+In surveys conducted between October 2018 and March 2023, Health Quality Alberta asked patients who recently visited their primary care provider:

 - In the last 12 months, how often did your healthcare team seem to effectively coordinate your care?